-As outlined the Grant Contract Agreement, grantees must enter into formal contracts with subgrantees and impose, at a minimum, the same expectations that Minnesota Housing requires of grantees.
-Subgrantee agreements must be executed before the subgrantees can begin serving households.
-In addition, grantees should ensure that communication received from Minnesota Housing is relayed to subgrantees.
+As outlined the Grant Contract Agreement, Grantees must enter into formal contracts with Subgrantees and impose, at a minimum, the same expectations that Minnesota Housing requires of Grantees.
+Subgrantee agreements must be executed before the Subgrantees can begin serving households.
+Additionally, Grantees should ensure that communication received from Minnesota Housing is relayed to Subgrantees.